-Google Music now open to all, music store added to the Android MarketAlex Wagner - Deputy Managing Editor, News Desk
+Google Music now open to all, music store added to the Android MarketAlex Wagner - Editorial Director of News and Content

 Google first took the wraps off of its Music Beta service back in May, and six months later the service has had its beta tag stripped and is now open to all.
 Users can store up to 20,000 songs for free using Google Music and can stream their collection using their Android device.
 Never got an invite to the Google Music beta?
 Mosey on over here and sign up for a Google Music account now.